 What Causes Toenail Fungus?

-Toenail fungus occurs when fungi, usually dermatophytes, invade the nail through tiny cracks or separation between the nail plate and nail bed.
+Toenail fungus occurs when fungi, usually dermatophytes, invade the nail through tiny cracks or separations between the nail plate and nail bed.
 Though dermatophytes are the most common culprits, yeasts and moulds can also be responsible.
 These opportunistic microorganisms thrive in warm, moist environments, which is exactly why feet, often confined in shoes where heat and sweat accumulate, are more prone to infection.

 Several factors increase your risk of developing fungal nail infections.
 Most fungal nail infections are caused by fungi from athlete’s foot, which similarly thrives in warm, moist environments.
 Age also brings natural changes to nails, including slower growth, reduced blood circulation and more years of exposure to fungi.